ELEC ENG 1100 - Analog Electronics

 Room: Ingkarni Wardli 3.52

-Three lectures a week throughout semester.
-For each topic there are typically 5 lectures.
+Two lectures a week throughout semester.
+For each topic there are typically 4 lectures.

-Tests occur during a lecture timeslot.
+Tests occur in the CATS computer suite a dedicated timeslot.
 There is a test for each of the first 4 topics.
+These occur in weeks 5, 7, 9 and 11.

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.